syncfusion-content/wpf-docs/wpf/Autocomplete/Prefix-Characters-Constraint.md

 ---
 layout: post
 title: Prefix characters of Auto Complete | SfTextBoxExt | wpf | Syncfusion
-description: Learn how to set minimum Prefix Characters in AutoComplete
+description: This section provides the details about how to set minimum Prefix Characters in AutoComplete.
 platform: wpf
 control: SfTextBoxExt
 documentation: ug